KIPP Academy Lynn: Other schools in Kipp Massachusetts

 In 2012, KIPP opened KIPP Academy Boston Middle School, the second district in the Massachusetts network.
 They wanted to expand their reach in the Massachusetts region to the city of Boston.
-The school is now currently serving 5-8th grade.
+The school is now serving 5-8th grade.

 KIPP Academy Boston Elementary School, was founded in the 2014-2015 school year starting with Kindergarteners.
 They added 1st graders in the 2015-2016 school year, 2nd graders in the 2016-2017 school year, 3rd graders in the 2017-2018 school year, and added fourth graders in the 2018-2019 school year.
 This campus is part of the new K-8 campus in Mattapan that opened in August 2016.
 The opening of this school in the Boston network is to offer K-8 education with the goal of opening a high school in Boston soon.